Bernhard Lloyd

 Bernhard Lloyd (born Bernhard Gössling on 2 June 1960) is a former member and co-founder of the German synth-pop band Alphaville.

 Before he joined the band, he did not play keyboards – instead, he was previously a club DJ.

-In 2001, Lloyd also worked on a project named Atlantic Popes with singer Max Holler, a 13-track CD.
+In 2001, Lloyd also worked on a project named Atlantic Popes with singer Max Holler, on a 13-track CD.
 He left Alphaville in 2003.

-Lloyd produces German bands in his studio, mainly electronic music in Berlin.
+Lloyd produces for German bands in his studio, mainly electronic music in Berlin.
 He remixed the catalog of Alphaville, and remains in contact with lead singer Marian Gold.